EMA0830/liveEMAGit/guides/angular/lg1-angular-gs.md

 - a TypeScript-based
 - free and open-source
 - web application framework
-- used to create SPA
+- used to create SPA [Single Page Application]
 - by Google

 :point_right: SPA